 Want to know more?
 If you are already working with us, contact your Client Services Manager for more information.
 If you are new to attribution and or Convertro, please email firstname.lastname@example.org to get started.

-This post was written by Vish Oza, Director of Product Management and Jonathan Boswell, Senior Technical Writer, and Maryam Motamedi, Senior Product Marketing Manager.
+This post was written by Vish Oza, Director of Product Management, Jonathan Boswell, Senior Technical Writer, and Maryam Motamedi, Senior Product Marketing Manager.